nerdjerry/DataSentinel/ARCHITECTURE.md

 matplotlib.use('Agg')  # Non-GUI backend for thread safety on macOS
 ```

-This prevents the "NSWindow should only be instantiated on the main thread" error when running agents in threads.
+This prevents the "NSWindow should only be instantiated on the main thread" error when running profiling agents with async/concurrent execution.

+**Agent System Messages**:
+All agents use JSON-formatted system messages with:
+- Clear role definitions
+- Structured output format specifications
+- Query best practices (DataAgent includes SQL error handling guidelines)
+- Database schema information
+- Termination conditions
+- Constraints and security guidelines

 ## Environment Configuration